la2050/archive/_projects/2016/la-plays-at-king.md

   including embracing the importance of the arts for Arts & Technology, respecting sustainability concerns for Environmental STEAM and honoring the importance of Film and Media here in Los Angeles.
-project_image_2: 0761849894741-team91.jpg
-empty_column_1: ''
 organization_name: Friends of King
 organization_website: friendsofking.org
-organization_name_2: Friends of King
-organization_activity: >-
-  Friends of King is a 501 c3 non-profit dedicated to promoting and supporting the diverse group of students from all over Los Angeles who attend T.S.
-King Middle School.
-ein: ''

 ---